arya-upm/mVARbox/README.md

 # mVARbox

-**mVARbox** is a Matlab toolbox for uni/multivariate data series analysis in both time/space and frequency domains, with special focus on multivariate autoregressive (VAR) models.
+**mVARbox** is a Matlab toolbox for uni/multivariate data series analysis in both time and frequency domains, with special focus on multivariate autoregressive (VAR) models.
 By using **mVARbox**, you will be able to, among others:

-- estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman-Tukey, Daniell, etc.).
+- estimate auto/cross spectra from time series using different estimation methods (Welch, Blackman-Tukey, Daniell, etc.),
-- obtain optimal Autoregressive Models that reproduce a predefined target covariance/spectral structure.
+- obtain optimal Autoregressive Models that reproduce a predefined target covariance/spectral structure,
-- generate uni/multivariate synthetic time series.
+- generate uni/multivariate synthetic time series,
 - ...

 **mVARbox** is a software tool developed by professors and students of the Rotary Wing and Wind Turbines unit ([ARYA](http://arya.dave.upm.es/)) within the Department of Aircraft and Space Vehicles at the Universidad Politécnica de Madrid.
-It is specifically designed for educational and research purposes.

-**mVARbox** is released as free software under GNU General Public License (GPL) version 3.
+**mVARbox** is specifically designed for educational and research purposes, It is released as free software under GNU General Public License (GPL) version 3.
 This license grants users the freedom to redistribute and modify the software according to the terms and conditions outlined in the GPL v3.
-It ensures that the software remains open-source and promotes the principles of open science.
+It ensures that the software remains open-source and promotes the principles of Open Science.

 To get a fresh copy of **mVARbox**, clone the git repository located [here](https://github.com/arya-upm/mVARbox).
 You can also [download](https://github.com/arya-upm/mVARbox/archive/refs/heads/main.zip) it directly.